Welcome! We are Oakland Community Schools.

 Our programs are housed in the CSSS Department, with the overall goal of:

 Want to learn more?
-Oursummary of services describes all CSSS programs; or use the links below to go directly to each program's website.
-For a more personal take on the work being done in our schools, check out our Community Schools Stories.
+Our summary of services describes all CSSS programs; or use the links below to go directly to each program's website.

 Community Schools leverage community partnerships and resources so our campuses become hubs of support and opportunity for students, families and community members.
 By working with the community in this way, schools become better equipped to tap into the unique talents and gifts of every student, teacher, and staff member in our district, and can better break down barriers to student achievement.